henryizi/GoFitAI/docs/fixes/OPENROUTER_CLEANUP_SUMMARY.md

 # OpenRouter Cleanup Summary

 ## Overview
-Successfully removed all OpenRouter dependencies and references from the SnapBodyAI application, transitioning to use DeepSeek and Cloudflare as the primary AI providers.
+Successfully removed all OpenRouter dependencies and references from the GoFitAI application, transitioning to use DeepSeek and Cloudflare as the primary AI providers.

 ## Changes Made